-The designated Medicare Advantage and Dual Special Needs Plans (DSNP) below are in states and jurisdictions where UnitedHealthcare has been approved to offer this plan benefit in 2022.
+The designated Medicare Advantage and Dual Special Needs Plans (DSNP) below are in states and jurisdictions where UnitedHealthcare has been approved to offer this plan benefit starting January 1, 2022.

 Here’s how to check if a patient is currently enrolled in one of the designated plans:

 UnitedHealthcare Provider Portal: You can verify eligibility and benefits and check plan enrollment.
 Simply click Sign In at the top of this page and sign in with your One Healthcare ID.

 Limited to hospice providers that are contracted (participating) with UnitedHealthcare for Medicare in the designated states.

 Patients who elect hospice at an in-network provider may have the option to continue some short-term curative services after they elect hospice.

 Any hospice providers that are NOT contracted with UnitedHealthcare for Medicare will be considered out of network.
 Patients who are part of the plans listed above can still choose to elect hospice care at out-of-network hospice providers that are Medicare-certified.

 How to process notifications and claims